-The simulation time for estimating a moderately small probability is crucial for many applications \citep{glasserman2002portfolio, fuh2011efficient}.
-For example, a financial firm needs to evaluate the risk profile associated with thousands portfolio positions on a daily basis, to meet the stress-testing requirement of Basel regulation, while the probabilities of interest are often moderately small.
+The simulation time for estimating a moderately small probability is crucial for many applications \citep{glasserman2002portfolio, juneja2006rare, BassJuneja2008, fuh2011efficient}.
+For example, a financial firm needs to evaluate the risk profile associated with thousands of portfolio positions on a daily basis to meet the stress-testing requirement of Basel regulations, while the probabilities of interest are often moderately small.
 Hence, even a moderate improvement in either variance reduction or computational time in each simulation can have a huge impact because the number of simulations needed can be massive.

-{\bf Motivation and Our Contribution.} A central issue in importance sampling is how to choose the change of probability measures optimally, especially for complex stochastic processes.
-For general Markov random walks, \cite{collamore2002importance} proposes a method to approximate the optimal change of measure by doing an exponential tilting method based on the large deviation (LD) principle; he proves that the asymptotically optimal variance reduction is achieved by using LD-based tilting as the probability of the rare event approaches zero.
-See \cite{ney1987markov1,ney1987markov2} for the LD principle for Markov chains and Markov random walks.
+{\bf Motivation and Our Contribution.} A central issue in importance sampling is choosing the change of probability measure optimally, especially for complex stochastic processes.
+For general Markov random walks, \cite{collamore2002importance} proposes a method to approximate the optimal change of measure by using an exponential tilting method based on the large deviation (LD) principle, and he proves that the asymptotically optimal variance reduction is achieved by using LD-based tilting as the probability of the rare event approaches zero.
+See \cite{ney1987markov1,ney1987markov2} for the LD principle.

 However, two challenges remain.
-(1) Since the classical LD-based tilting only aims at maximizing the exponential decay rate of the variance within a parameterized exponential family of tilting probabilities, not the original variance or asymptotic variance, the titling measure given by the LD may not be close to the optimal one for the moderately small ($10^{-2}$ to $10^{-4}$) probabilities.
+(1) Since the classical LD-based tilting only aims at maximizing the exponential decay rate of the variance within a parameterized exponential family of tilting probabilities, not the original variance or asymptotic variance, the tilting measure given by the LD may not be close to the optimal one for the moderately small ($10^{-2}$ to $10^{-4}$) probabilities.
 (2) It is generally difficult to calculate the eigenvalues and eigenfunctions required by the exponential tilting method.
-If the latent Markov process has finite state space, one needs to find the eigenvalue of a (non-negative) matrix.
-However, it becomes a functional eigenvalue problem in infinite-dimensional space when the underlying latent Markov process has continuous general state space.
-So far, only affine processes are known to admit log-affine eigenfunctions analytically \citep{zhang2015affine}.
+If the latent Markov process has a finite state space, one needs to find the eigenvalue of a (non-negative) matrix.
+However, it becomes a functional eigenvalue problem in an infinite-dimensional space when the underlying latent Markov process has a continuous general state space.
+So far, only affine processes are known to admit log-affine eigenfunctions analytically (cf. \citealt{GlassermanKim2010, zhang2015affine}).